 Cheryl Rickman (UK)

-Cheryl Rickman is an author/ghostwriter and"flourisher".
-Her practical books, workshops and e-courses empower people to enjoy and appreciate life more, boost well-being and resilience, pursue their purpose and reach their potential.
-Cheryl's latest book, The Flourish Handbook, is a practical guide on how to flourish and make the most of life; packed with worksheets, guidance, to-do lists and planners to help people find their forte, boost their positivity and bolster their resilience, mindfulness and gratitude.
-Drawing on extensive research and her own methods of coping with adversity and staying positive, The Flourish Handbook is based on the five pillars of well-being as coined by leading positive psychologists: positive emotion, engagement, supportive relationships, meaning, and achievement.
-Cheryl has founded four home-run businesses over the past 15 years.
-Her first book, The Small Business Start-Up Workbook, published in 2005, has a Foreword written by Dame Anita Roddick.
+Cheryl is an author/ghostwriter and "flourisher".
+Her practical books, workshops and e-courses empower people to enjoy and appreciate life, boost well-being and resilience, pursue their purpose and reach their potential.
+Cheryl's latest book, The Flourish Handbook, is a practical guide on how to flourish and make the most of life.
+Drawing on extensive research and her own methods of coping with adversity and staying positive, The Flourish Handbook is based on the five pillars of wellbeing.
+Her first book, The Small Business Start-Up Workbook, published in 2005, has a foreword written by Dame Anita Roddick.
 Today, alongside writing books, Cheryl continues to run WiBBLE and Flourish.
 Follow Cheryl on Twitter @theflourishers.
-Learn more about flourishing and well-being here: http://www.FlourishHandbook.com

 Anna Schmidt (Germany/UK)

-Anna is based in Berlin, Germany.
-She recently successfully completed her Bachelors in Peace Studies and Development at the University of Bradford.
-Her studies inspired her to reflect more intensely on wellbeing, and in particular on the connection between Permaculture and wellbeing.
-She decided to become a Wellbeing Ambassador because she finds it a great way to share stories, which are relevant to our lives, and to connect with other people who are passionate about wellbeing.
+Anna recently completed her Bachelors in Peace Studies and Development at the University of Bradford.
+Her studies inspired her to reflect more intensely on wellbeing, in particular on the connection between permaculture and wellbeing.
+Through being a Wellbeing Ambassador, Anna has discovered a great way to share wellbeing storiesand connect with other people who are passionate about wellbeing.
 She also finds it a great way to practise a range of skills, which helped her to prepare for her role as Strategic Communications Coordinator at the Permaculture Association.

 Tabata Marchetti Villares (Brazil)